muratcankaracabey/applied-deep-learning-for-nlp-2021/README.md

 - > "With Joe Biden, America will have a fresh air"
 - > "Joe Biden is a man with a brain"
 - > "Democrats are America's future"
-- > "Republicans are shit"
 - > "It is enough to hear Trump's sick voice"

 #### Sample comments that model predicted correctly as a Trump supporter comment
 - > "Trump will make America Great again"
 - > "I don't want Socialism in America"
 - > "I support patriotism"
-- > "I pray for President Trump"
 - > "I don't want chaos of socialists"
 - > "Trump fights for American people"
 - > "I hate Bernie"